Intercostal Muscles Definition

 There are 3 types of intercostal muscle.
 The innermost intercostal lies inside the ribs.
 The internal intercostal muscle sits between two ribs.
 The external intercostal muscles sit on the outside of the ribs.
 Between each of the 12 ribs, each of these three intercostal muscles is present.
 The first and last ribs only have intercostal muscles on one side.

 The intercostal muscles relax while the lungs are expanding, allowing them to fill up with air.
 When an organism breathes out, the intercostal muscles contract to put pressure on the lungs and help drive the air out.
 This cycle continues constantly as an organism breathes.

 Intercostal Muscles Function

 In humans, the intercostal muscles play a large part in breathing.
 During inhalation, the diaphragm is relaxed, allowing the lungs to expand.
 The innermost intercostal muscles relax, while the external intercostal muscles contract, causing the chest cavity to expand.
 This expansion allows the lungs to fill with air, due to the negative pressure created by the extra space.
 Air fills the lungs, gases are exchanged, and it is time to exhale.

 Chest Cavity Contraction

 To force the air out, the chest cavity must become smaller, to put pressure on the air.
 To do this, the opposite process of inhalation happens.
-The diaphragm contracts, applying force from the bottom of the lungs.
+The diaphragm and external intercostal muscles contract, applying force to the bottom and sides of the lungs.
 The innermost intercostal muscles now contract, while the external intercostal muscles relax.
 This causes the chest cavity to contract as a whole, forcing the air out of your lungs.
 The internal intercostal muscles, or middle layer of muscle, helps keep the ribs from separating and holds the shape of the chest cavity.